reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

 4. Reproducibility at AGILE tomorrow (discussion, presentation) & Feedback [30 min.]

 Participants are required to register until **April 22 2018** (parallel to end of early registration for conference) via [opening a GitHub issue on the workshop repository]().

-The registration must include (i) a short description of experience in R/Python, (ii) a summary of previously conducted computational work, ideally including references to published papers, data or code, (iii) motivation or plans for future computer-based research, and (iv) preferred hands-on session.
+The registration must include (i) preferred hands-on session (_R_ or _Python_), (ii) a short description of experience in R and/or Python, (iii) a summary of computational work, if available with references to published papers, data or code, ans (iv) plans for future computer-based research.
+Basic skills, ideally with practical experiences as part of a research project, in the selected programming language are required to participate in the workshop - please get in touch if you are unsure!

 In case of a high number of publications, participants may be selected based on the submitted material.
 Participants must bring their own computers and be prepared to install software before the workshop.